And, how could it lead us to more savings?

-Millions of Americans lined up to spend $1.5B on lottery tickets last month to have a chance at winning $656 million, the biggest jackpot in history.
+Millions of Americans lined up to spend $1.5B on lottery tickets recently to have a chance at winning $656 million, the biggest jackpot in history.
 I use the word "chance" loosely here because the odds at winning a jackpot, 1 in 176 million, are long odds to say the least.
 Any rational person with basic math skills should be able to look at these odds and realize that it is not a sound investment.
 So why did millions of people flock to their local convenience store and spend a dollar or more on this wild chance?

 Research conducted by Cambridge University's Behavioural and Clinical Neuroscience Institute show that gamblers overestimate their chances of winning, as most games promote "an illusion of control."
 Now, it is fair to say that the vast majority of Americans buying lottery tickets do not have a gambling problem.
 However, the same psychological triggers at play are the ones that drive these seemingly irrational behaviors.
 Cambridge researcher, Dr. Luke Clark, led a study to pinpoint the areas in the brain that promote this behavior.
 His research led him to an area of the brain called the striatum, which he states is "a crucial component in a reward circuit that also responds to natural reinforcers like food and sexual stimuli, as well as drugs of abuse like cocaine."
 That's right - it is human nature to cling to these unrealistic odds, and the brain is stimulated in the same way as, say, consuming food or having sex.